 II.
 Microphone

-Although cheaper microphones work, it may be nice to have a high-end microphone which doesn’t get in your way:
+Although cheaper microphones work, it may be nice to have a high-end microphone which doesn’t get in your way and is better at directional listening.
+Shotgun microphones are under-used for desktops and podcasts.

 Microphone: Rode NTG4+ Shotgun Microphone ($340)